How to Add Protein to Your Smoothies without Protein Powder

 Tofu

 Don’t give up on tofu too quickly.
 When added to smoothies, the light flavor is undetectable!
-That being said, start with a small portion, since large portions can overpower a smoothie.
-Try starting with 1/3 cup per serving, which will add almost 7g of protein.
+That being said, start with a small portion and adjust it to your liking.
+I would recommend starting with a 1/3 cup, which will add almost 7g of protein.
 You can find two delicious tofu smoothies in my Cooking with Legumes eBook.

 Lentils

 Cooked lentils can be added to smoothies too!
 However, they can add a strong flavor to your smoothies if not done right.
 Try adding 1/4-1/2 cup of lentils to your smoothie for an additional 4.5-9g respectively.
-Red lentils would be best!
-They would also be best in sweeter smoothies with lots of flavor.
+Red lentils would be best and they work well in sweeter smoothies with lots of flavor.

 Beans